Frog King Kwok. Image courtesy 10 Chancery Lane Gallery, Hong Kong.

 When I met Mayor Dinkins in New York, I gave him the 'froggy' sunglasses to wear, and he said 'I trust you.'
 I felt very moved, so I started this project, Equality.

 The president, a pig, and regular people have all worn the sunglasses and after they are equal.
-So I have developed 'frogtopia’ - ideal happiness in the new world.
-People can experience one second of happiness with the 'froggy' sunglasses; [it is] a life-body installation.
-One second performance: Andy Warhol's 15 minutes, I’ve now turned it to one second.
+So I have developed 'frogtopia'—ideal happiness in the new world.
+People can experience one second of happiness with the 'froggy' sunglasses; it is a life-body installation.
+I've turned Andy Warhol's 15 minutes into one second.

 Nowadays, fighting and violence are everywhere.
-Artists keep a balance; [they] keep harmony and some happiness.
-We cannot do so much.
-We do a little, do a little at a time, keep life going.
-Art is about keep on doing ‘froggy'; that's the right direction.
+Artists keep a balance; they keep harmony and some happiness.
+We cannot do much.
+We do a little at a time and keep life going.
+Art is about continuing to 'froggy'; that's the right direction.

-Those works are like medicine for healing myself, because in the daily time, like everybody, you have a lot of stress.
-You have to be on time in some location, you have to exactly report, react to emails, or those many messages.
+Those works are like a healing medicine, because in the daytime, there is a lot of stress.
+You have to be on time in some location, you have to report, react to emails, or those many messages.
 And you cannot be late.
-It’s killing each other, so much of the same time.
-So at night, I try to empty my brain and then do those drawings like a meditation myself.
-So I didn't know what was coming out, they automatically came out of the process … [they are] extraordinary spiritual works.
+So at night, I try to empty my brain and then do those drawings, which are like a meditation.
+I didn't know what was coming out; they automatically came out of the process.
+They are extraordinary spiritual works.

-Your studio is based in the Cattle Depot Artist Village, which is now becoming a focal point for Hong Kong artist’s community.
+Your studio is based in the Cattle Depot Artist Village, which is now becoming a focal point for Hong Kong's artist community.
 Could you share your thoughts on the developing position of artists in the art world ecology of Hong Kong?

-In Hong Kong, to be a professional artist is a very rare business, almost no chance.
-There are very little examples of professional full-time artists surviving in Hong Kong.
-So a long time ago it was a desert, a cultural desert.
+In Hong Kong, to be a professional artist is a very rare business.
+There are very few examples of professional full-time artists surviving in Hong Kong.
+A while ago, it was a cultural desert.
 Now with further evolution, it has become more established.
-There's the Art Council in Hong Kong, and they give us funding, and some commercial organisations sometimes, often because of tax, support the artists.
+There's the Art Council in Hong Kong, and they give us funding, and some commercial organisations sometimes support artists, often because of tax.
 So more frequently, younger people and arts groups have sponsors.

-But I don't apply for funding; I try to find some freelance jobs to fund my time.
-So in Cattle Depot Artist Village my project is the Frog King Kwok Museum.
-When I stay there, I take care of the visitor.
-But when I'm busy or out of town, I lock the door; nobody complains because I haven't applied for funding, I'm not a servant working for the government.
-I brought the East Village spirit to Hong Kong; firstly landing it in the Oil Street and now moving it to Cattle Depot.
-My friends, most of them move out, but I stay.
-It's very hard to survive, because I'm not working—no job.
-But how to survive, to pay the rent, to serve all the art projects, the expense?
-So we have to find a special way to take care of this problem.
+But I don't apply for funding; I try to find freelance jobs to fund my time.
+So in Cattle Depot Artist Village, my project is the Frog King Kwok Museum.
+When I stay there, I take care of visitors.
+But when I'm busy or out of town, I lock the door; nobody complains, because I haven't applied for funding, I'm not a servant working for the government.
+I brought the East Village spirit to Hong Kong; first in Oil Street and now Cattle Depot.
+Most of my friends have moved out, but I stay.
+It's very hard to survive, because I'm not working.
+I have to find ways to pay the rent, art projects, and expenses.

 We cannot repeat art, but we can relate it and make a contrast, as we are serving the community.
-For this show I have another new performance, Time Frog, which is related to 100 clocks.
-I will interact with the people, and as a 'frog king kung fu master’ will paint the clocks, hundreds of them.
-Creating [a work] related to the chance and time, as the clock is the symbol of time. —[O]
+For this show, I have another new performance, Time Frog, which is related to 100 clocks.
+I will interact with people, and as a 'frog king kung fu master', will paint hundreds of clocks.
+The work will be related to chance and time, as the clock is the symbol of time. —[O]